-Do your cats turn their backs to you and stick their butts in your face sometimes?
-This happens at my desk daily.
-My first thought is HOW RUDE!
-But is it?
+Does your cat turn their backs to you and stick their butts in your face sometimes?

 Cats are known for their unique and often unpredictable behavior.
 One of the peculiar behaviors that cats exhibit is turning their backs to some humans.
 This behavior can be confusing for many cat owners, as they may interpret it as a sign of rejection or disinterest.
 However, those who have spent time with cats know that they are capable of showing deep love and affection for their humans.
 One of the ways that cats express these emotions is by turning their backs to their humans.
 While this behavior may seem confusing at first, it is actually a sign of trust, security, and love.

 When a cat turns its back to you, it is a clear indication that they feel comfortable and safe in your presence.
 Cats are instinctually aware of their surroundings, and they are always on the lookout for potential threats.
 By turning their back to their human, a cat is saying that they trust the person completely and don’t feel the need to keep an eye on them.

 In addition to expressing trust, turning their back can also be a sign of affection.
 Cats are social creatures, and they form strong bonds with their humans.
 By turning their back to someone, a cat is showing that they are relaxed and content in their company.
 This behavior is often accompanied by purring, kneading, or rubbing up against the person, all of which are signs of affection and trust.

 As cat owners, it’s important to recognize and appreciate these small gestures of love and trust.
 Whether it’s a simple head bump, a contented purr, or a turn of the back, it’s up to us to appreciate and cherish it.